 If you receive an audit notification, it’s best to respond timely, be truthful, and pull in a tax or legal professional if necessary to help you navigate the system.

 Here are six common reasons the IRS would initiate an audit:

 Being Bad at Math

-It was acceptable in high school algebra, but “I don’t math” doesn’t cut it with the IRS.
+It was acceptable in high school algebra, but “I’m not good at math” doesn’t cut it with the IRS.
 You could end up with a fine or audit simply by forgetting a “0” on the end of a number or typing “2” instead of “3”.
-Even if it was an honest mistake!
+Even if it was an honest mistake.

 If you’re really not sure you can bust out the mathematician chops (or find a good calculator), it’s best to use a tax preparation program or a tax professional.
 No matter which option you choose, it’s imperative to double-check your numbers before you send in the final version of your taxes.

 This can be especially tricky for people with multiple sources of income.
 If you have a full-time job for which you receive a W-2 and one or many side hustles, you need to report all earned income.
 That means keeping track of what you earned for each side gig, including those where you were paid in cash.

 And maybe you really did forget about that $750 cash payment you received for a local freelance project.
 But in the case of independent contractor relationships, the IRS is getting their information from two sources: you and the company that paid you.